erikgeo/msfs_g36_project/README.md

 * Interactive checklists for every stage of your flight that follow the POH

 **ATC**
-* You are now referenced as Bonanza > Your Callsign in in game ATC
+* You are now referenced as Bonanza > Your Callsign in the game ATC

 **SOUNDS**
 * Excessive undercarriage wind noise reduced